-Texas becomes 1st state to surpass 1 million Covid-19 cases
+Texas becomes 1st state to surpass 1 million COVID-19 cases

+AUSTIN, Texas (AP) — Texas has become the first U.S. state with more than 1 million confirmed COVID-19 cases as the nation continues to face a surge of infections, according to data from Johns Hopkins University early Wednesday.

+The nation’s second-most populous state has recorded 1,010,364 coronavirus cases with 19,337 deaths since the pandemic began in early March, according to the count on the Johns Hopkins website.

+Texas had recently surpassed California, the most populous state, in recording the highest number of positive coronavirus tests.
 The true number of infections is likely higher because many people haven’t been tested, and studies suggest people can be infected and not feel sick.

+Texas recorded 10,865 cases on Tuesday, setting a new daily record that surpassed by 74 cases an old mark set July 15, state officials said.
+According to state figures on Tuesday, an estimated 132,146 cases are active, the most since Aug.
+17, and 6,170 COVID-19 cases are hospitalized, the most since Aug.
+18.

 There were 94 new deaths Tuesday, according to the Texas Department of State Health Services.